core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 : A resource where clients can publish data and/or subscribe to data for a specific topic.
 The representation of the topic resource corresponding to such a topic also specifies the URI to the present topic-data resource.

 broker:
-: A CoAP server that hosts one or more topic collections with their topics, and typically, also topic-data resources.
+: A CoAP server that hosts one or more topic collections with their topics, and typically also topic-data resources.
 The broker is responsible for the store-and-forward of state update representations, for the topics for which it hosts the corresponding topic-data resources.
 The broker is also responsible for handling the topic lifecycle as defined in {{topic-lifecycle}}.
 The creation, configuration, and discovery of topics at a broker is specified in {{topics}}.

 ## CoAP Publish-Subscribe Architecture